 An important first step is to make a list of everything that needs to be done and the corresponding documents needed to complete the work.
 We use a Quick Audit form to make sure we have a complete list of what needs to be done.
 Giving the client one list of requests up front is less overwhelming than sending multiple requests throughout the project.

-Prioritize the list so that you are most efficient.
+Prioritize the list so that you are as efficient as possible.
 The bank reconciliations are important.
 If there are undeposited funds, you need to determine if they should be cleared before or after the bank reconciliations.

 Catching Up Bank Reconciliations